lsst-ts/ts_tma/docs/ats_tekniker/ATS_Deployment.md

 This step applies to the Axes PXI and AUX PXI as well.
 See [tma-pxi deployment](https://ts-tma.lsst.io/docs/tma_maintenance_deployment/deployment.html#tma-pxi),  [tma-pxi target](https://ts-tma.lsst.io/docs/tma_pxi-controller_documentation/80%20DeployOnTargets/01%20TMA%20PXI.html#tma-pxi), and [Deploy On Targets introduction](https://ts-tma.lsst.io/docs/tma_pxi-controller_documentation/80%20DeployOnTargets/00%20Introduction.html) for more details.
 For the EIB configuration file (`multi_ext.txt`), use the [multi_extForATS.txt](https://github.com/lsst-ts/ts_tma_labview_pxi-controller/blob/develop/ESIFiles/EIB/multi_ext_forATS.txt) instead and rename it to `multi_ext.txt`.
+You might need to get or update the related IP, port, and gateway as well (see [changing-eib-ip](https://ts-tma.lsst.io/docs/tma_maintenance_eib_eib-change-ip/Change-IP.html#changing-eib-ip)).

 Since there are many IPs in the configuration files in `/c/Configuration` directory, it would be good to check the current values on summit or ATS before any modification.
 You can do `grep -nr "139" /c/Configuration` or `grep -nr "192" /c/Configuration` to check each IP address based on the case that the PXIs are on the summit or ATS.
 `139.x.x.x` belongs to the Rubin IP domain in Chile and `192.x.x.x` belongs to the Tekniker IP domain (in case you copy the configuration file from the [ts_tma_labview_pxi-controller](https://github.com/lsst-ts/ts_tma_labview_pxi-controller)).
 You can use the `host` command to check each IP address if it has an assigned hostname.
+You can also check the current TMA setup here: [Ethernet-Connections](https://ts-tma.lsst.io/docs/tma_ethernet-conexions/Ethernet-Connections.html).

+The control system will generate the log file in the `/home/lvuser/log` directory.
+Make sure you create this directory in advance.
+The ownership of log directory should be `lvuser:ni`.
+This ownership appies to the `/c/Configuration` as well.
+You can do a soft link of `/home/admin/logs` to this log directory.
+This step applies to the Axes PXI and AUX PXI.

 ### Axes PXI